 Certain lease agreements include provisions that grant tenants the right to engage independent auditors to audit their annual operating expense reconciliations.
 Such audits may result in the re-interpretation of language in the lease agreements which could result in the refund of previously recognized tenant reimbursement revenues, resulting in financial loss to Piedmont.
-Piedmont recorded a recovery of \$0.1 million and reserves of \$0.5 million as a component of tenant reimbursement income during the three months ended March 31, 2010 and 2009, respectively, related to such tenant audits.
+Piedmont recorded a nominal amount of recovery and no additional reserves as a component of tenant reimbursement income during the three months ended June 30, 2010 and 2009, respectively, and a recovery of approximately \$0.1 million and reserves of \$0.5 million during the six months ended June 30, 2010 and 2009, respectively, related to such tenant audits